 What’s the Current Status of Gateway?

 Portions of the Gateway program are already funded or underway.
 Early construction began in fall 2017 to replace the North Portal Bridge, and in mid-2018 New Jersey Governor Phil Murphy and the NJ Transit Board authorized the local portion of the funding for the full project, increasing the likelihood for the project to receive federal funds.
 Also in mid-2018 the Port Authority Port Authority agreed to assume the role of sponsor in applying for FTA-controlled monies that would finance a new tunnel under the Hudson River, this positions this portion of the Gateway program more favorably for federal funding as well.
 Two box tunnels are already complete beneath Hudson Yards on Manhattan’s West Side that will connect Penn Station with the new cross-Hudson tunnel when it gets built.
-And the Final Environmental Impact Statement for the Hudson River Tunnel is expected in March 2018.
+And the Final Environmental Impact Statement for the Hudson River Tunnel is still forthcoming as of Summer 2018.

 The Gateway Program is a series of repairs, replacements and expansions that will replace outdated infrastructure and create new capacity on a 10-mile segment of the Northeast Corridor (NEC) rail line, between New Jersey and New York.